bdecon/econ_data/bd_CPS/README.md

 ### Long-term road map

-A crude long-term road map includes the following: refactoring for speed; much expanded graphing capabilities; using external sources (for example O*Net data) to create new variables; enhanced documentation; and more.
+The following items are included in the proposed version 1.0: Cleaned-up industry, occupation, and geography codes, complete coverage for CPSID, new CPSIDP for persons within households, new longitudinal weights, and CPI data without an API key.
+I'd love help, comments, or suggestions.
 See [active issues](https://github.com/bdecon/econ_data/issues) on the project's github repo.

 Separately, if someone is willing to fund some server space, I would *really* like to put the actual bd_CPS data online.
 This would make it possible for people to easily use the fruits of my labor, which, I think, make CPS analysis much easier.
 Please contact me if you might want to chip in for this (brian.w.dew@gmail.com).